 They may increase the levels of LYNPARZA in your blood.

 My LYNPARZA has helped patients just like you stay on their treatment plan.
-Join the My LYNPARZA Support Program to receive a free Treatment Journal, so you can easily keep track of your dosing.
+Join the My LYNPARZA Support Program to receive a Treatment Journal, so you can easily keep track of your dosing.

 Talk to your health care provider and see how LYNPARZA may help you.